T-Centralen metro station: Name

 During the planning phase, the station was called Klara, named after the Klara district, which in turn was named after St. Klara Church located in the area.
-However, when the station opened, it was given the name Centralen ("The Central") reflecting its proximity to the nearby central railway station.
+However, when the station opened, it was given the name Centralen (lit.
+'The Central') reflecting its proximity to the nearby central railway station.

-Shortly after the opening, on 27 January 1958, the station was renamed T-Centralen to incorporate the letter symbol "T" for tunnelbana (the Swedish word for Metro - literally "Tunnel-Rail"), to end the confusion with the railway station which had been occurring.
+Shortly after the opening, on 27 January 1958, the station was renamed T-Centralen to incorporate the letter symbol "T" for tunnelbana (lit. 'tunnel-rail'), to end the confusion with the railway station which had been occurring.

 Layout

 T-Centralen has two separate sets of platforms, connected by a long moving walkway on a mezzanine level.